ofbennett/nhs-prescribing-etl-pipeline/README.md

 As shown, the data is trasformed into a useful schema and loaded into an AWS Redshift data warehouse.
 Once this has been done it is simple to run any SQL query you like against the tables in Redshift.
 The visualisation in the web app was created by running a query related to the amount of medication within a certain category being prescribed in all the GP practices across England.
 The various ETL steps are joined together in a DAG and orchestrated with Apache Airflow.

+## The Data Sources

+The majority of the data comes from a large volume (~100GB) of anonymised GP prescription records which have been released publicly by [NHS digital](https://digital.nhs.uk).
+The data can be downloaded from their website [here](https://digital.nhs.uk/data-and-information/publications/statistical/practice-level-prescribing-data) and a detailed description of what the data contains can be found [here](https://digital.nhs.uk/data-and-information/areas-of-interest/prescribing/practice-level-prescribing-in-england-a-summary/practice-level-prescribing-data-more-information).
+This public sector information is published and made available under the [Open Government Licence v3.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
+Prescription data from each month consists over a little over 9 million rows.

+The prescribed medication in this dataset is referenced with a code used by the British National Formulary (BNF).
+An extra dataset (~19MB) providing more information and categorisation of each of these medications from the BNF was downloaded from the NHS Business Services Authority website ([here](https://apps.nhsbsa.nhs.uk/infosystems/data/showDataSelector.do?reportId=126)).

+Finally, a free and open source API called [Postcodes.io](https://postcodes.io) was used to obtain latitude and longitude coordinates (as well as other location metadata) of the GP practices in the dataset to make plotting them easier.

+Before building the ETL pipeline and the web app I carried out an early stage data exploration of all these datasets in a Jupyter notebook.
+I was able to better understand what each contained and learned about their specific quirks.
+The exploration is documented in this [notebook](./resources/explore_data.ipynb).

 ## The ETL Pipeline

 - CSV files from NHS digital and the BNF are downloaded and transfered to the AWS S3 data lake